-- AVANGRID DLR Challenge in coordination with NYSERDA evaluating transmission lines in the New York Southern Tier region. - Central Hudson DLR evaluation project of a radial transmission line in collaboration with EPRI using an optical camera to evaluate the impact of a DLR system on the line rating. - NYPA exploration of direct SAG measurements with results transmitted to the data center.
-Additional Wind-Vision pilot in coordination with NYSERDA exploring congestion challenges. - National Grid will install eight DLR monitors on two lines and eighteen DLR monitors on a third line, including any work required for access, the necessary modifications to integrate the line ratings into the EMS, and five years of service with LineAware and LineVision.19
+- AVANGRID DLR Challenge in coordination with NYSERDA evaluating transmission lines in the New York Southern Tier region.
+The project is evaluating two different DLR vendors with different DLR methods on the same corridor with high wind generation to compare the performance of each. - Central Hudson DLR evaluation project of a radial transmission line in collaboration with EPRI using an optical camera to evaluate the impact of a DLR system on the line rating. - NYPA exploration of direct SAG measurements with results transmitted to the data center.
+Additional Wind-Vision pilot in coordination with NYSERDA exploring congestion challenges. - National Grid will install eight DLR monitors on two lines and eighteen DLR monitors on a third line, including any work required for access, the necessary modifications to integrate the line ratings into the EMS, and five years of service with LineAware and LineVision.18

-19 National Grid project will install eight (8) DLR monitors from LineVision on the Laona - Moon Rd LN173 and Moon Rd - Falconer LN175 lines in New York, including any work required for access.
-This project will
+18 National Grid project will install eight (8) DLR monitors from LineVision on the Laona - Moon Rd LN173 and Moon Rd - Falconer LN175 lines in New York, including any work required for access.
+This project will also include the necessary modifications to integrate the line ratings into EMS.
+National Grid project will install eighteen (18) DLR monitors from LineVision on the McIntyre - Colton #8 line in New York, including any work required for access.
+This includes five (5) years of service with LineAware and LineRate systems from LineVision.